 On Wednesday and Thursdays, if the school groups are small, we will schedule visits.
 Contact email@example.com.

-On Saturdays we are open from 9 AM to 4 PM for general visitors on a first come, first served basis.
+On Fridays and Saturdays, we are open 9 AM to 4 PM for general visitors on a first come, first served basis.
 You do not need to schedule your visit ahead of time.
-You do need to fill out a waiver and bring an I.D.
+You do need to fill out a waiver beforehand and bring an I.D.

 If the Museum becomes too crowded, you may have to wait to enter.
 Last entry is 3 PM.

 The Museum is occasionally closed for special events, which we post on Facebook.
 We post weather closings on Facebook and on local television stations.